GoogleCloudPlatform/practical-ml-vision-book/README.md

   * Many of the flowers104 notebooks will require a more powerful machine.
 We did these notebooks using TPUs.
 See README_TPU.md for details.
 You can try adding more GPUs if you don't have access to TPUs but this has not been tested.
 * In Chapter 4
   * Unet segmentation will work on a T4.
-  * *Recommend Skipping this* Follow the Readme directions in the directory to try out RetinaNet.
+  * *Works in TensorFlow 2.7+ only* Follow the Readme directions in the directory to try out RetinaNet.
 You'll need a high-bandwidth internet connection to download and upload the 12 GB dataset.
-Also, a Workbench instance with TensorFlow 2.7+ (not 2.6).
+Also, you need to create a new Workbench instance with TensorFlow 2.7+ (not 2.6).

 * In Chapter 5, you can run the notebooks in any order.
+* In Chapter 6:
+  * Change the BUCKET variable in run_dataflow.sh
-* In Chapter 6, run the notebooks in order.
+  * Run the notebooks in order.
+  * 6h, the TF Transform notebook, is broken (most likely a Python dependency problem)

 * In Chapter 7, run the notebooks in order.
+  * In 7c, make sure to change the BUCKET where marked.
 * In Chapter 9, run the notebooks in order.
-This chapter depends on Chapter 7.
+  * Make sure to change ENDPOINT_ID, BUCKET, etc. to reflect your environment.
+* In Chapter 10:
+  * Start a Kubeflow Pipelines Cluster by visiting https://console.cloud.google.com/marketplace/product/google-cloud-ai-platform/kubeflow-pipelines
+  * Make sure to allow access to Cloud Platform APIs from the cluster
+  * Once cluster has been started, click "Deploy"
+  * Once deployed, click on the link to go to the Kubeflow Pipelines console and look at the Settings
+  * Note the HOST string passed
-* In Chapter 10, run the notebooks in order.
+  * In JupyterLab, edit the KFPHOST variable in 10a to reflect the cluster that you just started
+  * Run 10a and 10b
 * In Chapter 11, run the notebooks in order.
 * In Chapter 12, run the notebooks in order.

+### Common issues that readers run into
+* <b>Out of memory.</b> Make sure that you have shut down all previous notebooks.
+* <b>AdamW not found.</b> Make sure that you restart the kernel when you start the notebook.
+AdamW has to be imported before first TensorFlow call.
+* <b>Bucket permissions problem</b> Make sure to change BUCKET variable to something you own.
+* <b>Weird GPU errors</b> Most likely, the GPU is out of memory.
+Please shut down other notebooks, restart kernel, and try again.

 Feedback?
 Please file an Issue in the GitHub repo.